 We are getting excited for Summer Camps 2026!

-We’ll be offering two camps in July.
-We are launching a partnership with the Northwest Maritime Center to incorporate Long Boats into our traditional Mindfulness in Motion camp, turning it into Mindfulness on Land and Sea!
+We are offering two camps in July.
+We are launching a partnership with Northwest Maritime to incorporate Longboats into our traditional Mindfulness in Motion camp, turning it into Mindfulness on Land and Sea!
 And we are extending our Pride Camp to include allies as well as LGBTQ+ youth.

 Our camp weeks feature time in nature, art, games, and activities from our Mindful Self-Compassion for Teens curriculum, all experienced within a supportive community.
 Participants learn formal meditations and informal practices as they explore what it means to pay attention in the present moment, and how to cultivate a relationship with themselves based on kindness and compassion.
 We explore how blending these two concepts can provide important strategies for managing stress and anxiety.